sofianehaddad/otsklearn/README.rst

 otsklearn
 =========

-Simple module to use OT metamodels (only Functional Chaos for now) with the scikit-learn estimator API (fit/predict) Currently it's more a proof of concept, not ready for production use.
+Simple module to use OT metamodels with the scikit-learn estimator API (fit/predict) Currently it's more a proof of concept, not ready for production use.

 Examples